ddosintruders/AndroidTVonPC/readme.md

 2. You will see a Persistence Partition Size beneath the selected USB Storage, drag the slider to the very end to allocate the maximum partiton image.
 3. Set 'Partition Scheme' to MBR or GPT.
 MBR is to be used in Legacy BIOSes and GPT for UEFI Systems.
 See 'System Information' on Windows to determine BIOS type.
 4. You can give any name to the `Volume Label` and select `Start` to begin flashing of the USB device.

+>[!CAUTION]
+>These next steps will require you to pay full attention to the partitons you're about to change.
+>Make sure to select the correct partition/drive.
+Selecting the wrong partiton/drive will cause data loss and/or possible corruption to your exisiting OS Installation.

 5. After flashing, go to Disk Management or `Create and format hard drive partitons` by searching it on your taskbar.
 6. After opening it, you should see your USB drive will have 2 partitons, one will be FAT32 and the other will have an unrecognized filesystem (which is Persistence)
 7. Select the larger partiton which we made the persistence for, right click it and select `Delete Volume`